flingo64/PhotoStation-Upload-Lr-Plugin/README.md

 - Publish: Delete after Upload<br>
 The order or Publish tasks was rearranged, so that you may use the Publish function via Internet w/o being stopped by photos that need to be deleted, but cannot be deleted due to disabled FileStation access (see above).
 - 'Check Existing' is 4 times faster than before:<br>
-A directory read cache speeds up the check for photos in PhotoStation.
-The actual speed advantage is depending on how your photo collections are organized in your PhotoStation. any kind of chronological directory structure will work fine, since Lr is processing photos in chronological order.
+A directory read cache speeds up the check for photos in Photo Station.
+The actual speed advantage is depending on how your photo collections are organized in your Photo Station. any kind of chronological directory structure will work fine, since Lr is processing photos in chronological order.

 Version 3.5
 ------------
 - Support for Lr and Picasa face detection/recognition:<br>
 Translation of the Lr/Picasa face regions to PhotoStatio Face regions / Person tags
 - Support for star ratings ( * to ***** ): <br>
-Translation of the XMP-rating tag to PhotoStation General * tags
+Translation of the XMP-rating tag to Photo Station General * tags
 - Support for Photo-only Upload

 Version 3.6